Look at the time. Now count off 11 minutes.

 The problem is also one that’s all too familiar to Dr. Joe Hunter, a Utica University professor and licensed clinical social worker in New York who spent nearly 15 years working with at-risk veterans in the VA.
 Hunter remains resolute, bringing the hope of a powerful new theory and treatment options that consider the social factors that can affect self-preservation, all aimed at the noble goal of stemming the tide of veteran suicides

-Joseph S. Hunter, Ph.D. – Professor of Practice, Program Director, and Director of Field Education in the Social Work Department at Utica University
+Joseph S. Hunter, Ph.D. – Director of the Master of Social Work Program, Professor of Practice, and Director of the Suicide Prevention Center at Utica University

-After an extensive career as an adolescent addictions expert with the State of New York, Dr. Hunter joined the Department of Veterans Affairs, serving for nearly 15 years as Suicide Prevention Coordinator at the Stratton VA Medical Center in Albany, New York and as an attaché to the department’s National Suicide Prevention Office.
+After an extensive career as an adolescent addictions expert, including service to the State of New York, Dr. Hunter joined the Department of Veterans Affairs, serving for nearly 15 years as Suicide Prevention Coordinator at the Stratton VA Medical Center in Albany, New York and with the department’s National Suicide Prevention Office.

-Dr. Hunter currently serves as a Professor of Practice, Program Director, and Director of Field Education in the Master of Social Work Program at Utica University in New York, a military-supportive school that has received national recognition for its online MSW program.
+Dr. Hunter currently serves as the Program Director and professor of practice for the Master of Social Work Program at Utica University in New York, a military-supportive school that has received national recognition for its online MSW program.

 Dr. Hunter specializes in teaching clinical practice for service members and veterans, as well as evidence-based clinical practice in mental health settings, mental health and human development, and mental health research.